Second-order self-force potential-region binary dynamics at $O(G^5)$ in supergravity

 Combining Eq.~\eqref{eq:diff_eq_sol} with a $\sigmabar$ expansion of $\hat{M}(\sigma,\epsilon)$, which has poles up to eighth order at $\sigmabar=0$, we solve the differential system order by order in $\sigmabar$.
 At each order, the coefficients $c_{n,j}$ are determined by a linear system; we rationally-reconstruct~\cite{Wang:1981, Wang:1982} the $\epsilon$-dependence of their solutions from multiple numerical points over prime fields.
 We construct the solution through $\mathcal{O}(\sigmabar^{15})$, but going to higher orders is, of course, possible.

 Having planarized the most complicated classical 2SF diagram topologies, we find 371 boundary conditions that are identical in maximal supergravity and general relativity.
-They are linked to the static limit of scalar integrals encompassing both classically singular and regular contributions.
+They are linked to the static limit of scalar integrals encompassing both classically singular and regular contributions; in this limit, their evaluation is relatively simple.
 Notably, we recover all the 312 that appeared at 1SF order~\cite{Bern:2024adl}, thus having a strong consistency check.

 \Section{Results---} Individually, these abstract static boundary integrals are ill-defined without additional regularization.
 However, upon inserting the series solution for the master integrals $\vec{I}(\sigma,\epsilon)$ through $\mathcal{O}(\sigmabar^{15})$ into the IBP-reduced classical $\mathcal{N} = 8$ supergravity amplitude, they organize into well-defined combinations---\emph{eikonal sums}~\cite{Saotome:2012vy, Akhoury:2013yua}---which we denote by ${\cal E}$.
 All diagrams within a given sum are related by permuting vertices on matter lines, forcing them to be cut.
 The ability to planarize the classical 2SF diagram topologies, as discussed above, relies on the emergence of such combinations.
 In terms of eikonal sums, the $|\bm q|$-expanded potential-region amplitude through classical order has the form